-- Long Grain Rice – The rice is the base for this recipe, and I like to use a white, long grain rice like basmati or jasmine!
-You can substitute brown rice if you prefer, but the spices won’t soak into the rice as much.
+- Long Grain Rice – 1 cup of white rice.
+I like to use white, long-grain rice like basmati or jasmine!
+You can substitute brown rice, but the spices won’t soak into the rice as much.

-- Butter – You can use whatever your favorite brand of butter is here, but I do recommend using real butter and not margarine for the best flavor!
-European butters have a higher fat content which will add a richer flavor too!
+- Butter – 1 tablespoon of butter.
+You can use whatever your favorite brand of butter is here, but I recommend using real butter and not margarine for the best flavor!
+European butter has a higher fat content, adding a richer flavor!

-- Coconut Oil –The extra oil helps the butter not to burn as we sauté the onions and garlic.
+- Coconut Oil – 1 tablespoon of coconut oil or olive oil.
+The extra oil helps the butter not to burn as we sauté the onions and garlic.
 Coconut oil also has a slightly nutty taste that compliments the rice well.
 You can also use olive oil.

-- Onion – The onion should be finely diced or grated so it melds perfectly into the rice.
+- Onion – ¼ cup of onion.
+The onion should be finely diced or grated to meld perfectly into the rice.
 You can use either white or yellow onion – whatever you prefer!

-- Garlic – You should finely mince or use pre-minced garlic.
+- Garlic – 1 teaspoon of garlic, or about 1 clove.
+You should finely mince or use pre-minced garlic.

 - Ginger Paste – Ginger adds a delicious warmth to the rice.
 It’s a classic pairing with garlic in Indian cooking.
 You can also use freshly minced ginger or ¼ teaspoon of dried ginger.

-- Turmeric – Turmeric is a spice often used in South-Asian and Middle Eastern cooking.
+- Turmeric – 2 teaspoons of turmeric.
+Turmeric is a spice often used in South Asian and Middle Eastern cooking.
 It gives the rice a beautiful golden glow!

-- Chicken Broth – Adding chicken broth instead of water makes this dish extra delicious!
+- Chicken Broth – 1½ cups of chicken broth.
+Adding chicken broth instead of water makes this dish extra delicious!

-- Bay Leaf – Bay leaves add a light floral note that helps to balance the flavors of the dish.
+- Bay Leaf – 1 bay leaf.
+Bay leaves add a light floral note that helps to balance the dish's flavors.
 You can use fresh or dried.

-- Thyme – I love the peppery, herbal bite that thyme gives to this dish!
-You can use fresh if you happen to have it, but dried thyme is perfect.
+- Thyme – ¼ teaspoon of thyme.
+I love the peppery, herbal bite that thyme gives to this dish!
+You can use fresh if you have it, but dried thyme is perfect.

-- Salt & Pepper – The classic seasoning combo!
-You’ll just add these to taste to help balance the flavors of the rice.
+- Salt & Pepper – ¼ teaspoon each.
+You’ll just add these to taste to help balance the rice flavors.

 My perfect turmeric rice is perfectly tender and fluffy, never mushy!
-Be sure to keep an eye on the onion and garlic while it sautés, so it doesn’t burn!
+Be sure to watch the onion and garlic while it sautés so it doesn’t burn.
+You will need a fine mesh sieve, a sharp knife, a heavy-bottomed saucepan, and a silicone spatula to get started.

 - Sauté the aromatics.
 In a heavy-bottom saucepan, melt 1 tablespoon of butter with 1 tablespoon of coconut oil over medium-high heat.
 Add ¼ cup of finely diced onion and 1 teaspoon of finely minced garlic (add minced or grated fresh ginger too, if using).
 Sauté until tender and opaque, about 4 to 5 minutes.